IPESE/REHO/docs/sections/getting_started.md

 ### Python 3

 You will need [Python3](https://www.python.org/downloads/).
-REHO is compatible with Python 3.9 and above.
+REHO requires Python 3.11 or above.

 As IDE we recommend to use [PyCharm](https://www.jetbrains.com/pycharm/), but [Visual Studio Code](https://code.visualstudio.com/) (VS Code) is also a good choice.